HRV in sport performance

 The physiological background of HRV is complex and affected by circulating hormones, baroreceptors, chemoreceptors, and muscle afferents.
 An important factor influencing HRV is respiratory sinus arrhythmia – the natural variation in heart rate (HR) during breathingDuring inspiration, HR increases, whereas during expiration, HR decreases.
 The autonomic nervous system (ANS), through sympathetic (SNS) and parasympathetic (PNS) pathways, regulates the function of internal organs and the cardiovascular system.
 During training or competition, sympathetic activity (“fight or flight”) increases an athlete’s cardiac contractility, heart rate, breathing, and muscle tension.

 In contrast, parasympathetic (vagal) stimulation (“rest and digest”) reduces an athlete’s heart rate, relaxes muscles, and allows for digestion.
-Any source of stress (psychological, physical, or illness) will provoke disturbance in the ANS and, consequently, in HRV.
-The long-term presence of an imbalance between sympathetic and parasympathetic tones can impair athletes’ performance.
+Any source of stress (psychological, physical, or illness-related) will provoke disturbance of the ANS and, consequently, of HRV.
+The long-term imbalance between sympathetic and parasympathetic tones can impair athletes’ performance.

 HRV data offers a unique view into nervous system activity.
 This insight helps athletes find the right balance between training and recovery.